Deploying RHEL 9 on Google Cloud Platform

 - You can use an activation key to attach subscriptions.
 See Creating Red Hat Customer Portal Activation Keys for more information.

-- Alternatively, you can manually attach a subscription by using the ID of the subscription pool (Pool ID).
+- Also, you can manually attach a subscription by using the ID of subscription pool (Pool ID).
 See Attaching a host-based subscription to hypervisors.

 Optional: To collect various system metrics about the instance in the Red Hat Hybrid Cloud Console, you can register the instance with Red Hat Insights.

 Copy to Clipboard Copied!
-For information on further configuration of Red Hat Insights, see Client Configuration Guide for Red Hat Insights.
+Toggle word wrap Toggle overflow For information about further configuration of Red Hat Insights, see Client Configuration Guide for Red Hat Insights.

 To create a cluster where RHEL nodes automatically redistribute their workloads if a node failure occurs, use the Red Hat High Availability Add-On.
 Such high availability (HA) clusters can also be hosted on public cloud platforms, including Google Cloud Platform (GCP).
 Creating RHEL HA clusters on GCP is similar to creating HA clusters in non-cloud environments, with certain specifics.